Plakun-Trava, strategies for living, and negotiated memory:

 Koozma J. Tarasoff; Ottawa: LEGAS/Spirit Wrestlers Publishing.
 2002. xvi.
 480 pages.
 Cloth (CD-ROM.
 Ottawa: Spirit Wrestlers Publishmg,2003).

-Negotiated Memory: Doukhobor Autobiographical Discourse
+Negotiated Memory: Doukhobor Autobiographical Discourse (Free at Internet Archive)

 Julie Rak; Vancouver.
 Toronto: LJBC Press, 2004, vi-xvi.
 165 pages